CaribouJohn/CaribouJohn/README.md

 ### John Heath

-Principle Software Engineer at Hitachi Vantara.
+Software Engineer at Hitachi Vantara.
 Worked in Finance and Security fields prior to this and long time Geek... involved in development of the Hitachi HNAS product, using C++.

 🔭 (Inside Work) TBD (11th Apr)